usafa-astro-331/Astro-331X-2024/instructor_setup/README.md

 - The file name (and therefore also the folder name) can’t contain spaces.
 Older versions of Arduino (before 2.0) *did* allow spaces, but then all of those sketches stop compiling when you upgrade to 2.0.
 - You can’t `#include` files from outside the current folder.
 Exception: you *can* include libraries installed in your computer’s Arduino library folder.

-## part lists
+## component list

 Each lab has a parts list saved as a csv file.
-The list for each lab assumes that you already have the parts for the previous lab—a lab may include components that aren’t explicitly listed in that lab’s `partsXX.csv`.
+The list for each lab assumes that you already have the parts for the previous lab—a lab may include components that aren’t explicitly listed in that lab’s `components.csv`.

 To create or update the consolidated part list for the course, run `create_part_list.sh`.
-The output is `parts.csv` in the repository root (the main folder).
+The output is `components.csv` in the repository root (the main folder).